oncokb/oncokb-annotator/README.md

 You can still use MAF format to annotate atypical alterations, such as MSI-H, TMB-H, EGFR vIII.
 Please see more examples [HERE](data/example_atypical_alterations.txt).

 ### Copy Number Alteration
-We use GISTIC 2.0 format.
-For more information, please see https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats#discrete-copy-number-data.
+We use GISTIC 2.0 format by default.
+For more information, please see https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats#discrete-copy-number-data, please see examples [HERE](data/example_cna.txt).

+You can also list copy number alteration individually by specifying `-f individual`, please see examples [HERE](data/example_individual_cna.txt).

 Get more details on the command line using `python CnaAnnotator.py -h`.